Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Introduction

-Recent advances in large language models (LLMs) have shown promising coding capabilities, especially for program repair~\cite{BouzeniaETAL25RepairAgent,XieETAL25PReMM} and code evolution tasks such as adapting deprecated APIs~\cite{WangETAL25DeprecatedAPI,DilharaETAL23PyEvolve}.
-In this work, we explore the use of LLMs to \emph{modernize} MLE \nbs so that they can be reproducible in contemporary environments.
-We design and implement \Tool, an LLM-driven agentic framework that iteratively fixes a \nb towards reproducibility.
+Recent advances in large language models (LLMs) have shown promising coding capabilities, especially for program repair~\cite{BouzeniaETAL25RepairAgent,XieETAL25PReMM} and code evolution tasks, such as adapting deprecated APIs~\cite{WangETAL25DeprecatedAPI,DilharaETAL23PyEvolve}.
+In this work, we explore the use of LLMs to \emph{modernize} MLE \nbs so that they can become \reproducible in contemporary environments.
+We design and implement \Tool, an LLM-driven agentic framework that iteratively fixes a \nb toward reproducibility.
 Each iteration begins with \Tool executing the \nb and recording its score deviation (from the reported \score), runtime, and any error messages during execution.
-By analyzing the execution context, \Tool prepares a targeted LLM prompt, in one of the three fix types: \errorrepair, \scorecalibration, or \runtimereduction.
-Then, \Tool uses LLM to generate a patch at the file level (i.e., the entire \nb), so that the LLM can identify the root cause of \nonreproducibility and propose a comprehensive solution covering multiple code locations (thus reducing the number of fix iterations needed).
+By analyzing the execution context, \Tool prepares a targeted LLM prompt for one of the three fix types: \errorrepair, \scorecalibration, or \runtimereduction.
+Then, \Tool utilizes the LLM to generate a patch at the file level (i.e., the entire \nb), enabling it to identify the root cause of \nonreproducibility and propose a comprehensive solution covering multiple code locations (thus reducing the number of fix iterations needed).